benWindsorCode/assemblyRunnerHaskell/README.md

 Programs can be run by altering the program variable in the Main function of the Main.hs file.

 # Example programs
+You have access to IN, ACC, DAT, OUT, BAK registers and MOV, ADD, SUB commands.
 ```
 MOV IN ACC
 ADD 5